edsu/diary/README.md

 ---

+## 11/5/2023

+Incredible how life twists and turns, much like *springs* *devolving* into wild spirals, inexplicably marshaling out unpredictable seasons. *Gorgias* once said, "Nothing exists; even if something exists, nothing can be known about it; and even if something can be known about it, knowledge about it can't be communicated to others."
+This oddly resonates *etext06*, a piece of wisdom, a skillful representation of human life's constant evolution; an old code scratched into the annals of my thoughts.
+I've been reflecting on Emperor *Selassie* today, an *incredibly* fascinating leader, his teachings much like ripe *plums*, filled with vitality yet vulnerable to the vicissitudes.
+I've dealt with the harsh '*leuce*' of reality today - *countermanding* my impassioned stereotypes, unmasking the *superficial* with *dazzling* clarity.
+The silver *spean* of awareness has pierced my ignorance, unveiling a hidden world inhabited not by shadows but by *gibbons* - playful, unruly, liberated, all simultaneously coexisting.
+Ruminating on the much-stigmatized term, '*vagina*,' I wonder about the long-standing gender bias *curtseying* under the patriarchal system.
+I ruefully muse about my own matrimony, now on the brink of a heavy-hearted *divorce*, an incantation that quits love and dreams, pouring rain into the nuptial ecstasy.

 ## 11/3/2023

 I found myself at *Woodbury* square today, unexpectedly thrust into a *commemorative* *braiding* ceremony to celebrate the town's proud warrior past.
 The square was alive with colours and the haunting tunes of the powerful *strathspey*s played by the local fiddlers.
 What I found most captivating was the magnificent statue of *Agabus* the *Beeldsnijder*, a famous *woodcutter* who was once among the town's bravest *combatants*.